JMGillum/melt-calculator/README.md

 pass `--help` as a command line argument to get a list of supported arguments.

+## Output

+The basic output of the script is a four-level tree.
+The outer level has a branch for each country.
+Each of these has a branch for each currency type / denomination (ex: cents / dollars), each of those has a branch for each face value they came in, and finally each of those has a branch for each grouping of the coin.
+There is an optional fifth layer that represents a personal collection.
+Coins in the personal collection will appear as a child branch of the specific coin in the tree.

+Running the script on its own is a bit overwhelming, as it reports every single coin in the database.
+That is where the output customization comes into play.

 ## Customization

 The main script provides a number of command line flags and arguments for customizing the output and/or filtering results.
 Do note that all flags and arguments are case sensitive.
 The most basic arguments to know are: